What is a business credit score?

 I’m looking for finance.
 What are my options if my credit score is poor?

-As well as reviewing factors that may impact on your credit rating, there are further options you may wish to consider if your credit score is poor and you’re looking for finance to grow your business.
+As well as reviewing factors that may affect your credit rating, there are further options you might consider if your credit score is poor and you’re looking for finance to grow your business.

-Again, these are suggestions only and do not guarantee that you will obtain finance as a result.
+Again, these are suggestions only and do not guarantee that you’ll obtain finance as a result.

-Being aware of your rating, and making conscious efforts to maintain or change it, could play an important role in keeping your business one step ahead of the game.
+Being aware of your rating, and making conscious efforts to maintain or change it, could be crucial in ensuring your business stays one step ahead of the game.